Isaac Paredes Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.26 team ERA that ranks 17th across all MLB pitching staffs.
+- The Dodgers' 4.36 team ERA ranks 18th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 58 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Dodgers pitchers combine to surrender 60 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The Dodgers are sending Syndergaard (1-3) to the mound to make his 10th start of the season.
-He is 1-3 with a 5.88 ERA and 30 strikeouts in 41 1/3 innings pitched.

-- The right-hander's last time out was on Saturday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while allowing four hits.
+- The lefty last pitched on Sunday against the St. Louis Cardinals, when he tossed 3 2/3 innings, allowing four earned runs while giving up five hits.

-- In nine games this season, the 30-year-old has put up an ERA of 5.88, with 6.5 strikeouts per nine innings.
-Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.